Package insert / prescribing information

 The use of Prednisolone Oral Solution in active tuberculosis should be restricted to those cases of fulminating or disseminated tuberculosis in which the corticosteroid is used for the management of the disease in conjunction with an appropriate antituberculous regimen.

 If corticosteroids are indicated in patients with latent tuberculosis or tuberculin reactivity, close observation is necessary as reactivation of the disease may occur.
 During prolonged corticosteroid therapy, these patients should receive chemoprophylaxis.

-Since adequate human reproduction studies have not been done with corticosteroids, the use of these drugs in pregnancy, nursing mothers or women of childbearing potential requires that the possible benefits of the drug be weighed against the potential hazards to the mother and embryo or fetus.
+Use in pregnancy: Since adequate human reproduction studies have not been done with corticosteroids, the use of these drugs in pregnancy, nursing mothers or women of childbearing potential requires that the possible benefits of the drug be weighed against the potential hazards to the mother and embryo or fetus.
 Infants born of mothers who have received substantial doses of corticosteroids during pregnancy should be carefully observed for signs of hypoadrenalism.

 Drug-induced secondary adrenocortical insufficiency may be minimized by gradual reduction of dosage.
 This type of relative insufficiency may persist for months after discontinuation of therapy; therefore, in any situation of stress occurring during that period, hormone therapy should be reinstituted.
 Since mineralocorticoid secretion may be impaired, salt and/or a mineralocorticoid should be administered concurrently.

 There is an enhanced effect of corticosteroids on patients with hypothyroidism and in those with cirrhosis.

 Corticosteroids should be used cautiously in patients with ocular herpes simplex because of possible corneal perforation.